 MIC is organized as an open pay-per-service core facility open to all researchers in Norway.
 It prides itself with a high level of service and follow up.

-MIC- High level of service and equal access for all researchers
+MIC- High level of service and access for all researchers

 MIC is an ideal type core facility that does both methods development, and on the basis of the former, provides services within a wide range of imaging modalities at a pay per service basis.
 The MIC staff sees its users as customers and the level of service is accordingly.
 The researchers at MIC do not themselves provide service, but their developments are combined by those of highly skilled technical staff into state of the art services both in terms of sample preparation, training on and use of equipment as well as a new bioimaging informatics effort offering safe storage/retrieval of data as well as tailoring of automatized analysis.
-These services are offered at equal terms for all researchers in Norway and there is no distinction between internal and external users.
-The high level of service has resulted in several instances where users from other faculties and universities have preferred to use paid services at MIC instead of the free services offered at their home institutions.
+These services are offered to all researchers in Norway, but there is a distinction in the service fee between external and internal users.

 Service fees at MIC are low compared to the total costs occurring at MIC.
 Our effective prices in most cases only partially cover the full hourly running costs of the instruments, and this is especially valid for the small animal imaging devices like MR and PET where the full cost prices are very high.
 The prices are calculated based on the TDI-model that was implemented in the University sector in 2014 and that all core facilities are obliged to follow.